meandor/transporter/README.md

 ...
 ```

-where `SpecificPlatformTS` and `SpecificPlatformPTC` tell the Platform on how to beam Matter.
+where `SpecificPlatformTS` and `SpecificPlatformPTC` tell the Platform how to beam Matter.
 ```scala
 object SpecificPlatformTS extends TargetingScanner {
 ...